indeema-bushko/iot-device-samples/README.md

 * Subscribing to commands from application
 * Respond to Device Management Requests

-Currently, there are samples for Java; information and instructions regarding the use of these samples can be found in their respective directories.
+Currently, there are samples for Java and Node-RED; information and instructions regarding the use of these samples can be found in their respective directories.